 The goal is for roots to have time to sufficiently dry out.
 For beginners, start with a pause of 5 days in between watering, but start checking humidity around day 3.
 Larger Cattleyas like a week’s pause in between watering; younger orchids prefer water twice a week.
 For smaller pots and miniature orchid plants, this drying time will be considerably less.
 Start every 3 days.
 Larger pots will take longer to dry out.

-Determiners how fast a pot will dry are:
+Determiners of how fast a pot will dry are:

 Temperature – higher temperatures promote faster drying periods